LukeCEL/spritestest/README.md

 ## Usage
 To use this test package, simply clone the repository and move the entire thing to the "extras" repository of your Celestia installaion.

-There are two objects that can be used to test this issue.
+There are two files that can be used to test this issue.
 The first is circumstellardisk.ssc, which contains a sprite-based model defined by a SSC file.
 The object in question is called "Disk" and it orbits HL Tau.
-The second is disktest.dsc, which contains a sprite-based model defined by a DSC file, called "Disk Test".
+The second is disktest.dsc.
+It contains a sprite-based model defined by a DSC file, called "Disk Test".
+There is also another object called "Abell 39", which uses a binary CMOD model.